 If your shares are held in street name, you must instruct the organization who holds your shares how to vote your shares.
 If you sign your proxy card but do not provide instructions on how your broker should vote on "routine" proposals, your broker will vote your shares as recommended by the Board.
 If you do not provide voting instructions, your shares will not be voted on any "non-routine" proposals.
 This vote is called a "broker non-vote."
 Under New York Stock Exchange ("NYSE") rules, a broker does not have the discretion to vote on any non-routine matter presented at the meeting, such as the Election of Directors Proposal or the Say on Pay Proposal.
-Under the NYSE rules, a broker does have discretion to vote on the Ratification of Auditor Proposal.
-As a result, any broker who is a member of the NYSE will not have the discretion to vote on the Election of Directors Proposal or the Say on Pay Proposal, if such broker has not received instructions from the beneficial owner of the shares represented.
+Under the NYSE will not have the discretion to vote on the Election of Directors Proposal or the Say on Pay Proposal, if such broker has not received instructions from the beneficial owner of the shares represented.